RoboStartCoder/Robo_Start-s-Modpack-1/README.md

-# Robo_Start-s-Modpack-1
+# Robo_Start's Modpack 1
 Based on **1.20.4** Fabric

+This project adds useful client mods that will simplify and make the game more convenient

+This modpack will improve your gaming experience and add useful visual ([Blur](https://modrinth.com/mod/blur-fabric), [Visuality](https://modrinth.com/mod/visuality)) and technical ([Block Meter](https://modrinth.com/mod/blockmeter), [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat)) features.

-This modpack makes playing more conformable and you can connect to any vanilla/plugins servers by using [Via Fabric Plus](https://modrinth.com/mod/viafabricplus)
+You can connect to any vanilla/plugins servers by using [Via Fabric Plus](https://modrinth.com/mod/viafabricplus)

 Mods:
 - [Chat Cords](https://modrinth.com/mod/chat-coords)